-- To qualify for residency and internship expenses, you must be in your final year at an approved allopathic or osteopathic school or be enrolled at an approved school in one of the following programs: dentistry, occupational therapy, optometry, pharmacy, physical therapy, physician’s assistant, podiatry, or veterinary medicine.
+- To qualify for residency interview and relocation expenses, you must be in your final year of an approved allopathic or osteopathic school or be enrolled at an approved school in one of the following programs: dentistry, optometry, podiatry or veterinary medicine.

 - To qualify for medical board and clinical exam expenses, you must be a medical student in at least the second year in one of the following approved programs: allopathic medicine, osteopathic medicine, dentistry, or podiatry.